Consultations and briefings

 Imprisonment for Public Protection (IPP) Sentences

-IPP sentences were indeterminate sentences given to individuals deemed to pose a significant risk of causing harm, which courts imposed between 2005 and 2012[2].
-They were used far more widely than intended, with some having been issued to offenders who have committed low level crimes with tariffs as short as two years[3].
+However, they ended up being used far more widely than intended, with some having been issued to offenders who committed low level crimes with tariffs as short as two years.

 Although the IPP sentence has been abolished, there are thousands of individuals still in prison serving these sentences.
-As of December 2022, there were 2,892 IPP prisoners, of which 1,394 have never been released and 1,498 have been recalled to custody[4].
+As of June 2024, 1,132 prisoners subject to IPP sentences were still in prison.

 General Debate on the future of the NHS, its funding and staffing